Monnify/monnify-python/docs/monnify/disbursement/bulk_disbursement.md

     Returns:
         tuple: The response from the API along with the status of the bulk transfer.

-`initiate_transfer(self, data, auth_token=None)`
-:   Initiates a bulk transfer.

-    Args:
-        auth_token (str): The authentication token for the API. data (dict): The data for the bulk transfer as outlined below: batchReference (str): The batch reference for the bulk transfer. narration (str): The narration for the bulk transfer. title (str): The title for the bulk transfer. currency (str): The currency for the bulk transfer, default is "NGN". sourceAccountNumber (str): The merchant wallet account number. onValidationFailure (str): Action on validation failure, default is "CONTINUE". notificationInterval (int): Notification interval, default is 25. transactionList (list): List of transactions in the bulk transfer.

-    Returns:
-        tuple: The status code and response from the API after initiating the bulk transfer.

 `resend_otp(self, data, auth_token=None)`
 :   Resend OTP for a disbursement transaction.